-Use this list to find the best, biggest Vancouver Chinese New Year 2013 celebrations for the Year of the Snake.
+Use this list to find the best, biggest Chinese New Year 2014 Events in Vancouver for the Year of the Horse.

 One of the most unusual Vancouver Chinese New Year events is a cultural fusion dinner created in 1998 by Vancouverite Todd Wong, who decided to combine celebrations for the Chinese New Year with the birthday of Scotland’s “national poet” Robbie Burns (January 25).
 (The name Gung Haggis Fat Choy is a play on words: haggis is a traditional Scottish food, while “Gung Hay Fat Choy” is a traditional Cantonese greeting for Chinese New Year.)

 The Gung Haggis Fat Choy Chinese New Year Dinner has become an annual tradition in Vancouver.
 Admission to the event includes a 10-course banquet of Scottish Canadian and Chinese Canadian fare at Chinatown's Floata Restaurant, multiple live performances, and special guest appearances.
 The dinner is such a hit that other cities--including Seattle--are adopting the dinner as a Chinese New Year celebration, too.